It’s Within… Music

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 The poets featured here are currently incarcerated, and many of them are in federal prisons far from home.
 Your feedback is a valuable source of motivation and connection to the outside community.
+Please keep your comments encouraging; we recommend focusing on how the poem makes you think, feel, or reflect.
 Post your comments, feedback, and encouragement in the space below the poem.
 Messages will be passed on directly to the author.
 Comments may not appear immediately on the site, as our team processes them to mail to the poets.